tefra/xsdata/README.rst

 --------

-xsData is a complete XML data binding library for python allowing developers to access and use XML documents as simple objects rather than using DOM.
+xsData is a complete XML data binding library for python allowing developers to access and use XML and JSON documents as simple objects rather than using DOM.

-It ships with a code generator for XML schemas, WSDL definitions or directly from XML documents.
-It produces simple dataclasses with type hints in order to reduce the learning curve for users that have to write the binding models manually.
+It ships with a code generator for XML schemas, WSDL definitions and XML documents.
+It produces simple dataclasses with type hints and binding metadata.

-The included xml parser and serializer are highly optimized and adaptable with handlers based on native python and lxml.
-The parser configuration offers the ability to skip unknown properties and to process xinclude statements.
+The included XML and JSON parser/serializer are highly optimized and adaptable, with multiple handlers and configuration properties.

 xsData is constantly tested against the
 `W3C XML Schema 1.1 test suite <https://github.com/tefra/xsdata-w3c-tests>`_.